srushtibhosale2002/PowerBI-Dashboard/README.md

 The dashboards are designed to work with different data sources, and users can customize them according to their needs.

-## Dashboards
+## 📊 Dashboards
-### 1. Students Attitude and Behaviour Dashboard
+### 1. Students Attitude and Behaviour Dashboard 🎓
 - The dashboard visualizes data related to student's academic performance,habits,demographics and preferences to analyze various criteria.
-- It helps teachers track things like student engagement, discipline issues, and overall satisfaction to improve classroom management.
+- It helps teachers track things like student engagement, discipline issues, and overall satisfaction to improve classroom management.📚

-### 2.Churn Analysis Dashboard
+### 2.Churn Analysis Dashboard 🛒
 - The Churn Analysis Dashboard in Power BI provides a clear summary of customer retention trends, highlighting key factors contributing to churn and retention.
 It helps businesses monitor churn rates and identify risk customers effectively.
 - The dashboard visualizes data such as customer demographics, usage patterns, and churn reasons.
-It includes metrics like churn percentage, retention rates, and segmentation to enable data-driven strategies for improving customer loyalty.
+It includes metrics like churn percentage, retention rates, and segmentation to enable data-driven strategies for improving customer loyalty.💰

 ## Installation and Setup